renjujv/personal-blog/content/blog/How to fix: “lynx: command not found”/index.md

 ---
-title: How to fix: “lynx: command not found”
+title: "How to fix: 'lynx: command not found'"
 date: "2021-06-01T23:46:37.121Z"
 ---